Allay Lamp Review: Allay Lamp for Migraine

 *I was given an Allay lamp to review and am compensated if you use my referral link.

 Around the house, I use it as green light in the evenings.
 I use it when I’m on devices or watching TV which helps with flickering lights.
 It is sometimes not possible to have no other lights like technology or natural light but when I turn on a light I like the green light to ease my migraine symptoms and reduce triggering light.

 I chose a quiet game that involved dice (and carpet!) and a game of chance.
 Games of skill often end in meltdowns.
-It was a game I didn’t need to think and could be slow with.
+It was a game I didn’t need to think about and could be slow with.
 We played several times so there are many winners.
 The best part was, the dice looked really cool in the green light and my kids loved it!

 After playing for about half an hour, the Allay light was our only light and I felt better.
 When we got up from the game to head to bed, my migraine pain had decreased.
 It didn’t get rid of my migraine and I still went to bed immediately after but I did feel a difference.
 I also think it slightly calmed my kids and bedtime seemed easier but I have no proof and it could have been luck.
 In conclusion, I really like the Allay green lamp for My Migraine Life.
 It’s another great natural therapy in my migraine toolbox and I use it daily in a variety of ways.

 The Allay team is focused on one simple mission: to help people with light sensitivity emerge from the darkness and get back to doing what they love.